 For more information about using macros, please visit How to create and use T-SQL code snippets page.

-Once created, user defined SQL snippet will placed in the list among with a built-in SQL snippets under the Snippets tab.
+Once created, user defined SQL snippet will be placed in the list among with built-in SQL snippets under the Snippets tab.
 The Snippets tab includes a code preview for a selected SQL snippet:

 Editing a SQL snippet

 To edit and make additional changes in a built-in or user defined SQL snippet, from the list under the Snippets tab, select snippet and press the Edit button, which will open the Edit snippet window: